ntanmayee/ntanmayee.github.io/_posts/2015-10-24-whats-the-perfect-temperature.markdown

 author: tanmayee
 description: Indoor Air Temperature Control in Office Spaces
 ---
-*"Can someone increase the temperature of the AC?
-It's too cold!*
+> "Can someone increase the temperature of the AC?
+It's too cold!"

-*"What?!
+> "What?!
 I'm practically sweating here!
-Don't change the temperature.”*
+Don't change the temperature.” <!--more-->

 I have this conversation practically every day.
 When I'm cold, someone else is inevitably feeling hot; when the temperature is just right for me, it isn't right for many others.
 The topic of thermal comfort and indoor air temperature control has been fiercely debated.
 Earlier this year, The New York Times published an article on how a male-biased algorithm was to blame for the heightened thermal discomfort that women face in office environments.
 It also included several anecdotes and stories of how working women coped with their discomfort by altering their behaviour - such as wearing more layers of clothing or using space heaters to warm up.
 (Belluck, 2015) The article was strongly debated by its readers, and there was a wide range of opinions.
 While some women vehemently agreed, some men responded that the standard office attire for a man inherently included more pieces of clothing than a woman's - leading to women feeling colder easily.
 There were several exceptions, however.
 One comment read - "I am a woman who loves air conditioning.
 Put a sweater on.”
 (Moore, 2015)